 In FY 2016, CJCC added a Model Fidelity Coordinator to its Juvenile Justice Unit to assess the fidelity of EBP implementation through fidelity monitoring and site visits.
 The Model Fidelity Coordinator assesses program fidelity measures and challenges using various methods, including reviewing grantee program materials, interviewing program staff, examining case files, observing group sessions, and surveying participants (Georgia Criminal Justice Coordinating Council, 2016).
-During model fidelity site visits, grantees are scored on the following areas: group overview, general group content, use of effective reinforcement, use of effective disapproval, established professional rapport and active listening, structured skill building, and cognitive restructuring.
-These areas are then summed to provide a total score on model fidelity.
-The Model Fidelity Coordinator uses the findings from site visits to provide technical assistance and support to grantees.
+During model fidelity site visits, grantees are scored on group overview, general group content, use of effective reinforcement, use of effective disapproval, established professional rapport and active listening, structured skill building, and cognitive restructuring.
+These areas are summed to provide a total score on model fidelity.
+The Model Fidelity Coordinator uses the findings from site visits to provide technical assistance and support to grantees on EBP implementation.
 Additionally, the Model Fidelity Coordinator conducts a six month follow-up observation after each site visit to assess grantees' progress.
 The Model Fidelity Handbook for Group-Based Therapies outlines the fidelity practices that are required as a condition of JJIG funding, as well as other non-mandated practices for improving model fidelity (Georgia Criminal Justice Coordinating Council, 2017).

-In FY 2016, CJCC began the first round of annual model fidelity site visits, prioritizing the group-based therapies (ART and T4C).
+In FY 2016, CJCC began the first round of annual model fidelity site visits, prioritizing the two most used group-based therapies (ART and T4C).
 These EBPs share similar fidelity components and challenges, enabling them to be monitored using similar guidelines; however, fidelity standards specific to each program's curriculum are also evaluated.
 The other most widely used EBPs-FFT and MST-have program fidelity monitoring provided by their respective training and dissemination organizations.
-Eleven grantees underwent model fidelity site visits in the first year of monitoring.
-Of the 11 grantees, six courts implemented ART, four courts implemented T4C, and one court implemented both ART and T4C.
+From FY 2017 to FY 2019, CJCC conducted four to eight model fidelity site visits each grant year.